badjeff/zmk-split-peripheral-input-relay/README.md

 	input_relay_config_102 {
 		compatible = "zmk,split-peripheral-input-relay";

-		/* peripheral side input device, used to be intecepted and be resurrected on central */ device = <&pd0>;
+		/* peripheral side input device, used to... */
+		/*  - be intecepted on peripheral; */
+		/*  - and then, be resurrected as `zmk,virtual-device` on central; */
+		device = <&pd0>;

-		/* channel id, used to annotate raw input event. pick any 8bit integer. */ /* NOTE: should matching relay-channel on central overlay */ relay-channel = <102>;
+		/* channel id, used to be be transfered along with all input events. */ /* NOTE 1: pick any 8bit integer.
+(1 - 255) */
+		/* NOTE 2: should matching relay-channel on central overlay */ relay-channel = <102>;
 	};
 };